racheltfield/bggn213_github/README.md

 # bggn213_github
-class work for bioinformatics at ucsd
+class work for bioinformatics at uc san diego